-In case, that the ppO2 deviation from the setpoint is close to the safe limits (minimum 0,5 bar or maximum 1.6 bar), the diver must intervene to manually maintain the ppO2 in the breathing loop within the safe limits:
+In case, that the $ppO_2$ deviation from the setpoint is close to the safe limits (minimum 0,5 bar or maximum 1.6 bar), the diver must intervene to manually maintain the $ppO_2$ in the breathing loop within the safe limits:

-In case of high ppO2 - flush the loop with diluent in appropriate volume via the manual adding valve.
+In case of high $ppO_2$ - flush the loop with diluent in appropriate volume via the manual adding valve.

-In case of low ppO2 - use manual dosing of oxygen via the manual adding valve, add oxygen in several steps with a delay of 10 seconds between doses (due to the delay of the O2 cell readings).
+In case of low $ppO_2$ - use manual dosing of oxygen via the manual adding valve while adding oxygen in several steps with a delay of 10 seconds between doses (due to the delay in $O_2$ cell readings and circulation in the breathing loop).